Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 if spelling suggestions are available, it will return those too.

 ## Parsing the JSON
-The `parse_response` function parses the JSON returned by the API and sorts all relevant
+The `start_parsing` function sorts all relevant entries in an API response into four categories,
-entries into four entry types, each of which has a corresponding function.
-Those functions,
+each of which has a corresponding function in the `parser` module.
+Those functions, described
-described below, further parse the entries and prepare the entry information that will be
+below, further parse the entries and prepare the entry information that will be shown to the
-shown to the user.
+user.

 1. `cognate_cross_reference`
     The `cognate_cross_reference` function handles entries that have a `cxs` field
     (e.g., "chiefly British spelling of") instead of a functional label (part of speech)
     field.
 It sends a new request to the API to retrieve the CXT's definition and part
     of speech.
-If the entry's `cxs` field indicates that the headword is a form of a verb
-    (e.g., "past tense and past participle of"), the `cognate_cross_reference`
-    function retrieves only the definition of the CXT as a verb.

     The user receives the following information about a "CXS entry":
     -The CXT itself and the headword's relationship to the CXT (or an abbreviated